 - Monitor symptoms—seek prompt medical care if symptoms worsen

 - Call your doctor before seeking care, including appointments scheduled for other reasons

 - Call 911 if you have a medical emergency

 Rest assured that we at Beacon are taking this outbreak seriously.
-We will continue to evaluate developments along with taking appropriate actions to reduce exposure and keep you up-to-date.
+We will continue to evaluate developments while taking appropriate actions to reduce exposure and keeping you up-to-date.